CrazyMonsterDeveloper/CrazyMonsterDeveloper/README.md

 I revere the aesthetics of "Develop"—
 A word shared by both system development and photographic development.

-My motto is "To somehow manage" the unreasonable situations and structures that emerge in the real world.

-Because I'm a "Crazy Monster Developer".
+I'm a "Crazy Monster Developer".